MichaelLesirge/neural-network/README.md

 I tried to keep a clean and extendable project structure, allowing for new additions of layers to be added easily.
 I have currently implemented dense layers, multiple activation functions, multiple loss functions, and a network class to bring them all together.

-This project was mostly made with the goal of actually understanding how neural networks and deep learning works, and just to say I did it from scratch.
+This project was mostly made with the goal of getting a basic understanding how neural networks and deep learning works, and just to say I did it from scratch.

 </p>